System Capital Management: SCM operations amid Russian military invasion

-Assets affected as a result of Russian aggression
+Assets affected as a result of Russian invasion

 Luhansk TPP was shelled on 22 February 2022, on the eve of the Russian invasion, during the escalation in certain areas of Donetsk Region and Luhansk Region (CADLR).
 It was the major source of heat and power in those regions.
 DTEK noted that restoration works could be carried out only in case of ceasefire.

 In his comments to The Wall Street Journal, Ahmetov, the owner of the two biggest Mariupol metallurgy plants, Azovstal Iron and Steel Works and Illich Steel and Iron Works, stated that both plants were under Ukrainian control but had been temporarily shut down.
 "Russian troops are turning Mariupol into rubble, killing Mariupol residents and bombing the plants," he said.
 "Under no circumstances will these plants operate under the Russian occupation."

 On 13 March 2022, Metinvest Group's Avdiivka Coke Plant came under heavy shelling.
 The shells damaged two coke shops and some other facilities of the plant.
 No one was injured.

 In February 2023, all of Akhmetov's assets in Russian occupied Donbas were confiscated.
 The local Russian-installed authorities stated as a reason for the seizure that Akhmetov was a "rogue individual."

 During the Russian invasion, nearly 260 Ukrtelecom facilities were damaged, with around 50 of them completely destroyed.
 The most severe damage was suffered by network nodes in the Donetsk and Luhansk regions, as well as in Kharkiv, Zaporizhzhia, and Kherson.

 Losses in the temporarily occupied territories have been estimated at more than UAH 700 million.
 The total destructive impact of Russian aggression on Ukrtelecom amounts to UAH 2.8 billion, primarily due to the economic devaluation of operational assets.

 Due to the Russian invasion, HarvEast has lost control over approximately 150,000 hectares located within the Donetsk region.
 This conflict also resulted in the loss of two seed plants, five farms, a large volume of harvested crops and significant agricultural machinery.

-In 2017, umgi lost its dolomite mining operations (Private Joint Stock Company "Dokuchaevsky Flux-Dolomite Combinat" (PJSC "DFDC")) due to the occupation of parts of the Donetsk and Luhansk regions by Russian forces.

-In 2022, the company suffered another major loss following the full-scale Russian invasion - Private Joint Stock Company "Novotroitske Rudoupravlinnya" (PJSC "Novotroitske RU"), which specialised in limestone mining.